tkaczenko/auditor/README.md

 ## Features

+- Automatic auditing of inbound HTTP requests and responses.
 - Persistence of audit data, including payloads, headers, and metadata, in an SQL database.
 - Seamless integration with the Spring Boot ecosystem.
 - Facilitates debugging, compliance, and security analysis in distributed applications.